World Professional Association for Transgender Health (WPATH)

 Standards of Care

-The WPATH SOC version 6 (from 2001) and as clarified in 2008 documents medically necessary and appropriate care for transgender or transition-related treatment.
+The WPATH SOC version 7 (published in 2011) documents medically necessary and appropriate care for transgender or transition-related treatment.
 More specifically, it articulates:

 - A professional consensus about psychiatric, psychological, medical and surgical management of care for individuals presenting with "gender dysphoria" (transsexualism);